souravs17031999/Neuralstyletransfer-showcase/README.md

-# Project Objective:
+# Project Objective :
 ## This project aims to acheive neural style transfer using the algorithm given by Paper [Image Style Transfer Using Convolutional Neural Networks by Gatys](https://arxiv.org/pdf/1508.06576.pdf), implemented in [Pytorch](https://pytorch.org/).

+This is a volunteering project made for social cause.
+I was a part of team of around 10-15 people and collaborated on a project which aimed to design AI generated images using style transfer or GAN's and print it on tees and the sales produced through it is given to charity.
+Tees printed with AI generated images were sold on TeeSpring.
+(For more details about charity see below)

 ![](pics/neural.gif)